 Get around and find the info you need, fast!

 With the new navigation bar, it's easier and faster to find the information you need.
-When you choose the Main Menu from the nav bar, you can access your work areas, records, or other items with less scrolling and fewer clicks than before.
+When you click the Main Menu from the nav bar, you can get to your work areas, records, or other items with less scrolling and fewer clicks than before.